 It is not a hardy plant in cooler zones and can sustain damage to the roots and trunk in excessively wet soils.
 As a container plant, ponytail palm care is minimal and the plant thrives on long periods of neglect.

-The palm is slow growing but may get up to 30 feet in its native habit, although it is more likely to be less than 10 feet in captivity.
+The palm is slow-growing but may get up to 30 feet (9 m.) in its native habitat, although it is more likely to be less than 10 feet (3 m.) in captivity.

 Ponytail Palm Shoots